 As with other cancers, the exact underlying cause or causes of malignancy associated with Paget’s disease of the breast remain unknown.
 Researchers speculate that genetic and immunologic abnormalities, environmental factors (e.g., exposure to ultraviolet rays, certain chemicals and ionizing radiation), diet, stress, and/or other factors may play contributing roles in causing specific types of cancer.
 Investigators at the National Cancer Institute and elsewhere are conducting ongoing basic research to learn more about the many factors that may result in cancer.

 In individuals with cancer, including breast malignancies, tumor development results from abnormal changes in the structure of certain cells.
 The specific cause of such changes is unknown.
 However, current research suggests that abnormalities of DNA (deoxyribonucleic acid), which is the carrier of the body’s genetic code, are the underlying basis of cellular malignant transformation.
-In many cases, these abnormal changes may appear to occur spontaneously for unknown reasons (sporadically).
+In many patients, these abnormal changes may appear to occur spontaneously for unknown reasons (sporadically).

 Cells that undergo malignant transformation typically revert to a less specialized, more primitive form (anaplasia or loss of differentiation), meaning that they are no longer capable of performing their intended, specialized functions within the tissue in question.
 Malignant cells pass their abnormal changes on to their “daughter” cells and typically grow and divide at an unusually rapid, uncontrolled rate.
 This uncontrolled cellular growth may eventually result in invasion of surrounding tissues, infiltration of regional lymph nodes, and spread of the malignancy (metastasis) via the bloodstream, the lymphatic circulation, or other means.

 Paget’s disease of the breast is a rare form of breast cancer that almost exclusively affects women.
 However, there have been rare cases in which the disorder has occurred in men.
 Paget’s disease of the breast most commonly affects middle-aged individuals, primarily occurring between 50 to 60 years of age, although it has been reported in individuals in their 20s.
-It is thought to represent less than 5 percent of all breast cancers.
+It is thought to represent less than 5 percent of all breast cancer clinical presentations.
 The exact prevalence and incidence of Paget’s disease of the breast in the general population is unknown.

 Paget’s disease of the breast is diagnosed based upon thorough clinical examination, identification of characteristic physical findings, a complete patient history, and a variety of specialized tests.
 The disorder can be confused with other skin conditions such as eczema potentially causing a delay in the diagnosis.